Andrea Reimer: Background

-She serves as a Director of Environmental Education Action Project, and sits on the Vancouver Foundation's Health and Social Development Advisory Committee.

 Political career

 Green Party

-Reimer joined the Green Party in 1996, and volunteered on the 1996 provincial election, the 1999 civic election, the 2000 federal by-election and the 2001 provincial election.
+Reimer joined the Green Party in 1996, and volunteered in the 1996 provincial election, the 1999 civic election, the 2000 federal by-election and the 2001 provincial election.
 She has held internal elected office as Communication Chair, Green Party of BC (1999–2002) and Chair, Green Party of Vancouver (2002–2008).
-Reimer was the first Green Party candidate ever elected to a school board seat in Canada, when she was elected in 2002.
+Reimer was the first Green Party candidate elected to a school board seat in Canada when she was elected in 2002.
 She ran for re-election as a Green Party candidate in 2005 yet was defeated.

 Vision Vancouver

 Reimer joined the Vision Vancouver party to support Gregor Robertson's mayoral campaign, which she co-chaired.
 She subsequently ran for and won a council seat in the 2008 municipal election.

 School Board

-As a School Trustee, Reimer supported efforts to remove vending machines and corporate logos from schools.
+As a school trustee, Reimer supported efforts to remove vending machines and corporate logos from schools.
 She pushed for getting school garden programs into schools.

 In January 2003, she supported the Green Party's position against bringing the Olympic Games to Vancouver in 2010 due to concerns about the money it would require.
 In 2008 she characterized her position as still ambivalent about the money spent on the Olympics but prepared to put her full energy into ensuring the Games were as good as possible.